hoechenberger/pphelper/README.rst

 pphelper
 ========

-``pphelper`` is a collection of tools I am using for the analysis of psychophysical data.
+``pphelper`` is a collection of tools I use for the analysis of psychophysical data.

 *******
 Modules